 XML {through the eyes of a forgiving HTML parser.}

-Here's an example of a UI being progressively populated by a streaming LLM 'alien species' generator:
+As an example of how fluid an xmllm stream can be, here's an example of a UI being progressively populated by a streaming LLM 'alien species' generator (code here):

 Fork and play with the xmllm demos repo, or: